JetBrains/intellij-sdk-docs/reference_guide/performance/performance.md

 Additionally, `getText()`, `getNode()`, `getTextRange()`, etc., all need AST, which can be quite an expensive operation.
 See below.

+#### Avoid Using Many PSI Trees/Documents

-#### Avoid loading too many parsed trees or documents into memory at the same time
+Avoid loading too many parsed trees or documents into memory at the same time.
 Ideally, only AST nodes from files open in the editor should be present in the memory.
 Everything else, even if it's needed for resolve/highlighting purposes, can be accessed via PSI interfaces, but its implementations should [use stubs](/basics/indexing_and_psi_stubs/stub_indexes.md) underneath, which are less CPU- and memory-expensive.